0xsequence-demos/kit-universal-wallet-snapshot-boilerplate/README.md

-# Sequence Kit Starter Boilerplate!
+# Sequence Kit Snapshot Boilerplate!

-A starter boilerplate to demonstrate Sequence Kit with Sequence Universal Wallet.
+A boilerplate to demonstrate Voting with Snapshot via Sequence Kit and Universal Wallet.

 ## Start Locally

-The app will start on localhost port 5173
+The app will start on localhost port 4444

 ```js
   pnpm install && pnpm dev